 the resulting swatch

-another card, 2 prong tool used for transfers, arrows on right indicate direction of those transfers, color change indicates its reversal
+another card, 2 prong tool was used for transfers, arrows on right indicate the direction of those transfers, color change indicates its reversal

-the resulting fabric: A_ empty needles left in work throughout, B_ as direction of transfers is reversed, the empty needle on top portion is “filled”in by lifting up purl bar from row below on its adjacent side , C_ 2 adjacent needles are constantly left empty to create ladders, with one needle brought into work for every one taken completely out of work as needed.
+the resulting fabric: A_ empty needles left in work throughout, B_ as the direction of transfers is reversed, the empty needle on top portion is “filled” in by lifting up purl bar from the row below on its adjacent side, C_ 2 adjacent needles are constantly left empty to create ladders, with one needle brought in to work for every one taken completely out of work as needed.
 There are more possibilities.
-When experimenting it is helpful to keep good notes to insure ability to reproduce the desired effects.
+When experimenting it is helpful to keep good notes to ensure the ability to reproduce the desired effects.